bitwarden/help/_articles/directory-connector/directory-sync.md

 bwdc --version
 ```

+### Troubleshooting

+If you receive an error message referring to the libsecret shared object `Error: libsecret-1.so.0: cannot open shared object file: No such file or directory`, you may need to install libsecret which is required to store things securely on the host.

 ## Source code

 As with everything here at Bitwarden, the Directory Connector is open source and hosted on GitHub at <https://github.com/bitwarden/directory-connector>.